 - Startup Costs (Rating 8/10) – Retail arbitrage costs as much as you are willing to spend on inventory.

-Amazon Handmade was created by Amazon to directly compete with Etsy.
 With Amazon Handmade, you can sell clothing, jewelry, soap, home goods, basically anything you create yourself.

 Similar to an Etsy store, Amazon will provide you with a storefront with your own custom URL to sell your goods.